J. Slater, Dean

 - a cumulative higher education QPA of at least 2.0 (excluding credit for remedial and developmental courses) and

-- a grade of “C” or higher in a pre-calculus mathematics course that includes a study of the trigonometric identities.
+- a grade of “C” or higher in a pre-calculus or a higher-level mathematics course that includes a study of the trigonometric identities.

 The College of Engineering will assist transfer students in making the transition to Tennessee Tech at any point in their academic programs.